-The airflow sensor detects more air and sends a message to the car’s ECU to boost the amount of fuel being supplied by the injectors.
+When that happens, the throttle position sensor reports to the ECU that you have stepped on the gas.
+And the airflow sensor detects more air and sends a message to the car’s computer to boost the amount of fuel being supplied by the injectors.

 Most autos have just one large throttle body, but some larger-engined cars can have one for each bank of cylinders, or even one on every cylinder, although these are relatively uncommon.
 Some systems use a throttle body with two smaller throats and butterflies instead of one large one, notably the early Ford truck EFI motors, but the function is the same.

 A good air filter is absolutely critical to the operation of the throttle body, because dirt buildup on its surface over time can gum up the butterfly, causing a rough idle and drivability issues.
 Depending on how the PCV breather is plumbed on your car’s motor, you may also get a build up of oil residue.

 This is why the butterfly and throttle body need periodic cleaning.
 After removing it from the intake, clean the throttle body with an aerosol solvent carburetor/fuel injection cleaner and small brush, or cotton cloth.
 Pay particular attention to the throttle butterfly, which is attached with small screws (often staked to the throttle pivot to prevent removal) but you don’t need to remove it to clean it.

 If the throttle position sensor (TPS) or air flow sensor are on the throttle body, be careful with them.
 Removal of the TPS may require recalibration afterwards.
 Mass Air Flow (MAF) sensors are very sensitive to being contaminated, and have a specific solvent spray just for cleaning them.